xmartlabs/xmartlabs.github.io/_posts/2018-08-13-Introducing-Fountain-Part-Two.md

 ### DataSource

-Now we know what is a [`CachedDataSourceAdapter`], but the implementation of this interface will depend mostly on the [`DataSource`] we choose.
+We just discussed what a [`CachedDataSourceAdapter`] is, but the implementation of this interface will mostly depend on the [`DataSource`] we choose.
-So, to make the things easier we'll use the [Room Persistence Library] which provides a [`DataSource`] trivially.
+So, to make things easier we'll use the [Room Persistence Library] which provides a [`DataSource`] trivially.

 The next important step is to think about how we can retrieve the [`DataSource`] entities in the same order as they were returned by the service.
 A common approach here is to save an index position in the entity.